qeftser/tang/kf/README.md

 likely do to an error copying the matrix math over, but I feel I understand the text and would perfer not to spend several hours trying to debug the code.
 Say what you will!

+## /ch7

+Replication of the example presented in chapter seven.
+There is no associated header file because the extended kalman filter is programmed directly into the simulation.
+This is done because several states needed to be recomputed at each interval, and I would have used it once anyway.
+Plus it is good to have more experience playing with the Riccati and update equations, right?